monsoonmaelstrom/book2/book2.md

 I’m awake the next morning as night turns to dawn and gives way to day.
 I haven’t slept.
 I’m on approximately my thirteenth cup of coffee in half as many hours, but who’s counting?
 Liam never reappeared last night.
 If he’d given any indication he was planning on not returning last night, I’d be less concerned.
 But he didn’t, so I am.
 Especially considering his mood yesterday.
 I let my magic brush across the magic that’s binding us together, and I get no response.
 I heat up the ring I’m wearing for him, and once again, nothing.

-Clearly he’s still alive, because I’m still alive, but he’s completely unresponsive which means he’s either unconscious, drugged with malusium, or both.
+Clearly he’s still alive, because I’m still alive, but he’s completely unresponsive, meaning he’s either unconscious, drugged with malusium, or both.
 And there’s not much I can do about it right this second.

 I get dressed, braid my hair, and head to the cafeteria to get some food since I’m guessing this will probably be the one chance I have to eat today.
 I’m also hoping to see if I can find Henry or Amelia without having to go looking for them, which will be step two if I don’t run into them while I’m there.